pyside/pyside2-setup/README.rst

 To install PySide on Windows you can choose from the following options:

 #.
-Downloading and installing the packages offline from the `releases page
+Download and install the packages from the `releases page
    <http://qt-project.org/wiki/PySide_Binaries_Windows>`_.

 #.
-Using setuptools to install the `egg` binary packages:
+Use setuptools to install the `egg` binary packages:

    ::

       c:\> c:\Python27\Scripts\easy_install PySide

 #.
-Using pip to install the `wheel` binary packages:
+Use pip to install the `wheel` binary packages:

    ::